Azure-Samples/msdocs-python-django-azure-container-apps/README.md

   docker run -it --env-file .env --publish 8000:8000/tcp pythoncontainer:latest
   ```

-  If you want to use a PostGreSQL instance hosted in Azure, you need to ensure that the firewall of your Azure Database for PostGreSQL - Flexible Server instance contains a rule that allows your container or service running locally to connect.
-To learn more, see [Create and manage firewall rules for Azure Database for PostgreSQL - Flexible Server using the Azure portal](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-manage-firewall-portal) or [Create and manage Azure Database for PostgreSQL - Flexible Server firewall rules using the Azure CLI](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-manage-firewall-cli).

   If you want to use PostgreSQL instance locally, you add `--add-host` to the Docker command.
 For more information, see the [Docker run](https://docs.docker.com/engine/reference/commandline/run/) command.
 For an example of how to do this with MongoDB, see [Build and test a containerized Python web app locally](https://learn.microsoft.com/azure/developer/python/tutorial-containerize-deploy-python-web-app-azure-02).

 * You can deploy the code (not a container) to App Service.
 For guidance on how to deploy code, see [Quickstart: Deploy a Python (Django or Flask) web app to Azure App Service](https://learn.microsoft.com/azure/app-service/quickstart-python) and [Overview: Deploy a Python web app to Azure with managed identity](https://learn.microsoft.com/azure/developer/python/tutorial-python-managed-identity-01).